 Recently, Discord has also started incorporating Rust functions in their Elixir codebase to scale even further through the use of Rustler.
 These two seem to be a great fit together, which is good news for Elixir.

 Read more about Discord’s use of Elixir in this case study.

 Square Enix is a Japanese game development company, famous for classic titles such as Final Fantasy and Kingdom Hearts.

-They use Elixir in services such as user authorization (shared across all games), CMS, APIs.
+They use Elixir in services such as user authentication (shared across all games), CMS, APIs.
 If you want to handle a lot of users at once, Elixir helps to do it effectively and in a scalable and maintainable manner.

 PepsiCo is the second-largest food and beverage business in the world, behind only Nestlé.